Why Women Get Hot Flushes

 Try and identify what your main stressors are and do whatever you can to reduce or eliminate them where possible.

-Doing everything you can to reduce your stress will help and learning relaxation techniques, or finding a regular outlet such as meditation, tai chi, yoga and a massage can all make a difference.
+Learning relaxation techniques, or finding a regular outlet such as meditation, tai chi, yoga and a massage can all make a difference too.

 Helpful information: